-Corporate governance (CG) involves a set of relationships between a company's management, its board, its shareholders, and other stakeholders.
-CG also provides the structure through which the objectives of the company are set, and the means of attaining those objectives and monitoring performance are determined (Yasser, Entebang, and Mansor, 2011).
+Corporate governance involves a set of relationships between a company's management, its board, its shareholders, and other stakeholders.
+Corporate governance also provides the structure through which the objectives of the company are set, and the means of attaining those objectives and monitoring performance are determined (Yasser et al., 2011).
 All countries have their own official procedures according to their customs, political environment, religious beliefs, and social and economic backgrounds.
-Countries have their own set of CG codes that protect the rights of stakeholders.
-CG is one way to deal with agency problems when conflict arises between owners and agents, resulting in variations in firm performance.
-CG changes the rules or introduces motivation strategies that motivate the agent to protect the interests of shareholders and resolve conflicts.
-Corporate performance is related to the number of agents on the board, board independence, the extent of gender diversity, and CEO duality (Bhagat and Bolton, 2008).
+Countries have their own set of corporate governance codes that protect the rights of stakeholders.
+Corporate governance is one way to deal with agency problems when conflict arises between owners and agents, resulting in variations in firm performance.
+Corporate governance changes the rules or introduces motivation strategies that motivate the agent to protect the interests of shareholders and resolve conflicts.
+Corporate performance is related to the number of agents on the board, board independence, the extent of gender diversity, and CEO duality (Bhagat & Bolton, 2008).